fickse/mesowest/README.md

 ## Authentication

-After you have obtained an (API key)[https://synopticlabs.org/api/guides/?getstarted], request a token...
+After you have obtained an [API key](https://synopticlabs.org/api/guides/?getstarted), request a token...

 ```r
 library(mesowest)